yoomster/yoomster/README.md

-## Hi there 👋
+## Hi there, welcome to my project || portfolio 👋

-### 🌱 I’m currently learning to create a mvp to get the customer going and to identify what features should be added
+### 🌱 I’m currently learning about project architecture; how to create and use multiple UML diagrams to get and give a clear overview of the project
-### 🔭 I’m currently working on a Hotel Management App with both client and employee interface
+### 🔭 I’m currently working on a a project SeniorConnect, which is a web app for seniors to connect to peers through activities and knowledge sharing

-### ⚡ Fun fact: the national animal of Schotland is an unicorn
+### ⚡ Fun fact about me: I love sailng, reading, nature and animals

 ### 📫 How to reach me: www.linkedin.com/in/naomi-perenboom-5a99bb296